arthurlevis/nnUNet_translation/README.md

 # nnUNetv2_translation [in progress]
-nnUNetv2 adapted for image-to-image translation, based on https://github.com/MIC-DKFZ/nnUNet
+nnUNetv2 adapted for image-to-image translation, based on [MIC-DKFZ/nnUNet](https://github.com/MIC-DKFZ/nnUNet).

+## Tested use cases :
+- Medical cross-modality translation : MR to CT translation
+- Medical image inpainting : Inpainting of brain lesions in MR

-How to use it :
+## How to use it :
 -> for now, you need to do the preprocessing separately for each modality
   1. create one dataset for each modality (e.g. Dataset_X and Dataset_Y) put some dummy segmentation (actually not dummy! either a full-mask of 1, or a mask of 1 for your foreground since normalization is based on foreground and not full mask)
   2. apply preprocessing for each dataset (nnUNetv2_plan_and_preprocess)